Why argue that a notorious Gentile Pagan world leader could be among those? We begin in Daniel 7.

 Josephus later records that Daniel's prophecies that mentioned Alexander The Great were shown to Alexander when he was in Jerusalem.
 If you read Josephus account of Alexander in Jerusalem with this Biblical precedent in mind, you'll be left with little doubt that he was Saved at that time.
 And because I believe in Eternal Security, none of his later sins either disproved that salvation or undid it.

 As I said before on the subject of the 30 AD Resurrection of Old Testament Saints.
-Maybe not all were resurrected then (Matthew's text says many not all) and some are being saved for later, when The Millennium starts.
+Maybe not all were resurrected then (Matthew's text says many not all) and some are being saved for later.
 So if we ever find Alexander's body it would not disprove anything I argued for above, only what I'm about to argue for below.

 I've looked at the history of historical references to Alexander's body and/or tomb and found some things curious.